Inset plot

 Inset Plotting with Matplotlib

-Here in this article, I am trying to explain the process of creating inset pictures within Python plots.
 In many cases of data visualization, we need to make the best use of available space for plots.
-In my experience, each plot is unique in its own way so that few improvements here and there makes it visually more pleasing and we will be able to convey more information using minimum space.
+In my experience, each plot is unique in its own way.
+Hence with minimal improvements we can make it visually more pleasing.
+By doing so we will be able to convey more information using minimum space.
 Here I am plotting Energy Decay Curve of an audio signal (wav file) with its time domain view in inset.

 Before proceeding further lets take a look at how the plot will look in the end.